The 10 African Countries with the Happiest Teaching Environments

 Namibia:

 Namibia has a growing economy, and the government is committed to education.
-Teachers in Namibia receive good salaries, access to professional development opportunities, and the opportunity to work in an inclusive education system.
+Teachers in Namibia also receive good salaries, access to professional development opportunities, and the opportunity to work in an inclusive education system.

 Uganda: